theblockstalk/workonblockchain.com/README.md

 1. Finish all work and commit all changes.
 Merge all changes for deployment to the `staging` branch.
 2. Run the backend app once to check that it starts
+3. Ensure that all commits are pushed to bitbucket
-3. Place your access key in the `scipts/access` folder
+4. Place your access key in the `scipts/access` folder
-3. Deploy the backend
+5. Deploy the backend

 ```
 npm install